-The latest European Defence Matters magazine is now available with a special focus on the 10 probably most disruptive defence innovations to come.
+The latest European Defence Matters magazine (issue N°15) is now available with a special focus on the Permanent Structured Cooperation (PESCO).

 The new ONLINE format of European Defence Matters makes your reading experience even more comfortable:

 - in addition to the print version, the online version occasionally offers expanded articles and supplementary pictures